-\ Fulfillment of the school expectations for participation in Service as Action is a requirement of the IB MYP Certificate.
+Fulfillment of the school expectations for participation in Service as Action is a requirement of the IB MYP Certificate.
 Students need to show the evidence of their involvement in activities through their reflections in ManageBac, which will be monitored by SA coordinator, who will determine whether the student have met the SA requirements.

-What is the difference between Service & Action activities and Service & projects?
+What is the difference between Community & Service activities and Community & Service projects?

-Characteristic S&A activity S&A project Duration Short time Longer period (at least one month) Planning Planed by S&A coordinator or another adult Fully initiated and organized by the student Stages of participation Passive participation in the activity Several stages: investigation, preparation, action, reflection, demonstration (requires active participation).
-Skills 1-2 new skill could be acquired/developed Several new skills could be acquired/developed
+Characteristic C&S activity C&S project

+Duration Short time Longer period of time (at least

+one month)

+Planning Planed by S&A coordinator or Planed by the student

+another teacher

+Stages of participation Passive participation in the Several stages: investigation,

+activity preparation, action, reflection,

+demonstration.

+Skills 1-2 skill could be Several skills could be

+acquired/developed acquired/developed

-Reflection on ManageBac Student submits one reflection During the project student prior to the event and one reflects regularly (at least five reflection after the event. reflections in total).
+Reflection on ManageBac Student submits one reflection During the project student

+after the event reflects regularly.